 Individuals zip-lining above the mountains of Blaenau Ffestiniog.

-Zip World Titan 2 at Blaenau Ffestiniog.
+Zip World Titan 2 at Blaenau Ffestiniog, North Wales

 Discover the delights of Brecon

 Brecon is a bright, brilliant market town with interesting galleries, friendly cafés and lots of indie shops.
-You can take a look inside the 12th-century cathedral and visit the excellent Regimental Museum of The Royal Welsh too.
-It’s also the end point of the Monmouthshire and Brecon Canal so you could even hop on a canal boat and explore.
+You can take a look inside the 12th century cathedral and visit the excellent Regimental Museum of The Royal Welsh too.
+It’s also the end point of the Monmouthshire & Brecon Canal so you could even hop on a canal boat and explore.
 And if you fancy a bike or a hike, the Taff Trail walking/cycle route runs 55 miles (88km) all the way to Cardiff Bay.

 interior of cathedral with stained glass windows.